Amending Street Names and Numbers

 Building in Unincorporated St. Charles County

 If you are constructing a building within unincorporated St. Charles County, please consult Emergency Communications to ensure a proper address has been assigned.
-If an address has not been assigned, you will be directed to complete the address request form from either the Community Development Department or Emergency Communications.
+If an address has not been assigned, you will be directed to complete the address request form (PDF) from either the Community Development Department or Emergency Communications.
 For assistance in completing the form, or for general questions concerning addressing issues, please contact us by phone at 636-949-7481.